ThejeshwarAB/PyChat/README.md

 Clone the repository and make sure you have Py installed.

-Once done, pip install the packages as metioned below in cmd.
+Then, pip install the packages as mentioned below in cmd.

 ```
 pip install nltk flask